Toronto–York Spadina subway extension: Operating costs

-Ridership numbers
+Early ridership numbers

 Early statistics published by CBC News report ridership numbers for three of six new stations on the TYSSE.
 In total, "57,100 riders boarded trains at the new stations during a week of service in May [2018]."
 Finch West station pulled the most riders for the month, with approximately 17,000 customers using the station daily (for comparison, Lansdowne station on Line 2 Bloor–Danforth has similar usage).
-It is worth noting that these numbers were recorded during York University's strike, leading to fewer passengers at Pioneer Village and York University.
+It is worth noting that these numbers were recorded during York University's strike, leading to fewer passengers at Pioneer Village and York University stations.
 Downsview Park and Highway 407, despite both having direct connections to GO Transit, saw some of the worst ridership numbers in the entire subway system, with 2,000 daily customers at Downsview Park and 2,900 at Highway 407.
-For a time after the opening of the extension, Downsview Park replaced as the least used subway station on the TTC.
+For a time after the opening of the extension, Downsview Park replaced on Line 4 as the least used subway station on the TTC.

 Statistics for 2018 showed that ridership at Downsview Park had increased to 2,500 customers per day and Highway 407 had increased to 3,400.
 The busiest station on the extension was then York University, which had about 38,000 daily customers.
 By 2019, ridership at Highway 407 had increased dramatically to over 13,000 after GO Transit stopped serving the York University campus and moved their bus connections there.
 Finch West and Pioneer Village both saw approximately 17,000 customers and the terminus, Vaughan Metropolitan Centre, had a daily usage of 14,800.
 Since the average daily usage of all TTC subway stations was a little more than 34,000 at the time, aside from York University station, all stations along the extension still saw below average usage two years after opening.

 TTC ridership information from 2023 to 2024 showed that the average number of boardings per day was 5,600 at Downsview Park and 7,600 at Highway 407.
 This was approximately double compared to 2018 but still well below the subway system average.
 Ridership at the other four stations on the extension ranged between 16,600 and 20,400, which was near the system median of 19,700.
 However, as a result of the impact of the COVID-19 pandemic and further regional bus route changes, ridership numbers mostly declined or shifted, and the system median itself dropped significantly from 2019.

 Ridership numbers at Highway 407 dropped from a height of over 13,000 in 2019 back down to 7,600, with York University having an even greater drop to about 20,000, down 18,000 from its 2018 peak of 38,000.
-The busiest stations on the extension in 2024 were York University and Vaughan Metropolitan Centre, with around 20,400 daily riders each.
+By 2024, the busiest stations on the extension were York University and Vaughan Metropolitan Centre, with around 20,400 daily riders each.